suixinsuo/olympus-protocol/docs/B2C/OlympusBasicFund.md

 ```

 #### &emsp;Description
-> This function is for investors to withdraw all their investment.
+> This function is for investors to withdraw all of their investment.

 #### &emsp;Returns
 > Whether the function executed successfully or not.